ayaxan7/NFCClient/README.md

 # NFC Reader App

 ## Overview
-The **NFC Reader App** is an Android application built using **Jetpack Compose** and **MVVM architecture** to read and process NFC (Near Field Communication) tags.
+The **NFC Reader App** is an Android application built using **Kotlin** and **Jetpack Compose** to read and process NFC (Near Field Communication) tags.
 It allows users to scan NFC-enabled cards and view the extracted details, including card ID, type, and features.
 The app also includes a manual button to simulate an NFC scan without requiring a physical NFC tag.

 ## Features
 - **Real-time NFC scanning** using Android's NFC API.